anuket-project/anuket-specifications/CONTRIBUTING.md

   - Sub-project lead can request additional approvals reviews.
     - Recommendation is to use 4 approvals for complex PRs.
   - 2 business days cool off period should be applied before Final approval.
-  - Only One approval will be counted per each organization for a given PR.
+  - Only one approval will be counted per each organization for a given PR.
 - The selection of which contributor to approve a PR is made by the sub-project lead and should take those factors into consideration:
   - Contributor needs to be actively discussing the PR to be selected for approval.
 - PRs will be merged automatically online by the sub-project lead or other committers of the sub-projetc once consensus is reached and all approvals are received.
   - Sub-projects shold have an agreed set of committers who are trusted with merging rights to the sub-projects.
 [CODEOWNERS](CODEOWNERS) file should contain all the committers of the sub-projects including the sub-proejct lead.
-- If sub-project lead is the person who is creating the PR, They need to request an alternate approver, preferably from the co-lead or from the contributors list.
+- If sub-project lead is the person who is creating the PR, They need to request an alternate approver, preferably from a co-lead or from the contributors list.
 - If a PR affects more than one sub-projects or areas ourside of the scope of the sub-projects the following approvals are needed:
   - From the sub-project leads of the affected sub-projects or if the PR affects no sub-projects at least 3 contributors of Anuket specifications